France chosen to host Euro 2016 football championship

 Stadiums to be renovated

 In order to properly accommodate the very first European championship to include 24 countries, compared to the 16 nations taking part in previous Euro tournaments, France will need to reexamine some key parts of its winning dossier.
-Despite their success in winning over the judges, UEFA nevertheless took the French football authorities to task on several points, notably the antiquated state of French stadiums.
+Despite their success in winning over the judges, UEFA nevertheless took the French football authorities to task on several points, notably the antiquated state of French stadiums.it

 The authorities will work in concert with clubs and private partners over the next few months on a modernisation project, which should benefit French football as a whole.
 Most of the 12 stadiums registered in the dossier should stand to benefit from considerable investment, the entirety of which is valued at some €1.7 billion.
 Plans are already in place to make improvements to the Vélodrome in Marseille, the Parc des Princes stadium in Paris and Marcel-Picot football stadium in Nancy.